2007 Kenyan general election: President

 Early results published by the Kenyan media gave Raila Odinga a narrow lead of 1,691,679 votes against Kibaki's 1,222,725 in 69 of the country's 210 constituencies.
 Odinga held a strong lead in vote counting on 28 December, and the ODM declared victory on 29 December; however, as more results were announced on the same day, the gap between the two candidates narrowed.
 Early on 30 December, Odinga accused the government of fraud, urged Kibaki to concede defeat, and called for a recount.
 The ECK declared Kibaki the winner later on 30 December, placing him ahead of Odinga by about 232,000 votes.
-According to Odinga, at least 300,000 votes for Kibaki were falsely included in his total.
+Odinga asserts that the Electoral Commission falsely included at least 300,000 votes for Kibaki in his total.
 ECK chairman Samuel Kivuitu said that while irregularities had occurred, they were a matter for the courts, not the Electoral Commission.
 Following the commission's declaration of his victory, Kibaki was sworn in for his second term later on the same day, saying that he had been told by his people that he had won, calling for the "verdict of the people" to be respected and for "healing and reconciliation" to begin.

-Kivuitu said that there were some problems with the count, noting that in one constituency voter turnout was reported as 115%, although this was later clarified by Kivuitu appearing in an interview by Nation Television due to a double entry of one polling station in Maragua Constituency on the parliamentary tally and not the presidential tally.
+Kivuitu said that there were some problems with the count, noting that in one constituency voter turnout was reported as 115%, although the figure was later clarified by Kivuitu in an interview with Nation Television as due to a double entry of one polling station in Maragua Constituency on the parliamentary tally and not the presidential tally.
 According to the European Union's head election observer, Alexander Graf Lambsdorff, the elections were "flawed" and the ECK had failed to establish "the credibility of the tallying process to the satisfaction of all parties and candidates."
 The United Kingdom's Foreign Secretary, David Miliband, said that he had "real concerns" about the elections.
-While the United States initially congratulated Kibaki and called for the results to be respected, it also expressed concern, and on 2 January 2008 a spokesman for the US State Department declined to confirm US recognition of Kibaki's victory.
-In a telex from then US Embassy in Nairobi to the State Department in Washington DC [released in July 2012], US Ambassador Michael Ranneberger set out five scenarios as to who really won the election.
+While the United States initially congratulated Kibaki and called for the results to be respected, it also expressed concern, and on 2 January 2008, a spokesman for the US State Department declined to confirm US recognition of Kibaki's victory.
+In a telex from the US Embassy in Nairobi to the State Department in Washington DC [released in July 2012], US Ambassador Michael Ranneberger set out five scenarios as to who really won the election.
 He wrote, ‘In all cases the margin of victory for either side is slim and ultimately unknowable’.
 The telex also noted that there was ‘evidence of rigging on both sides’.
-Kivuitu said on 2 January that he had been pressured by PNU and ODM–K (Kibaki's and Kalonzo Musyoka's parties) into announcing the results without delay, declaring Kibaki the winner; claiming that he did not personally know who really won.
+Kivuitu said on 2 January that he had been pressured by PNU and ODM–K (Kibaki's and Kalonzo Musyoka's parties) into announcing the results without delay, declaring Kibaki the winner, claiming that he did not personally know who really won.